One-T

-One-T is a French animated band created in 2000 by Eddy Gronfier and Thomas Pieds.
+One-T are a French virtual band created in 2000 by Eddy Gronfier and Thomas Pieds.
 Eddy Gronfier produces the music while Thomas Pieds creates the artwork and visuals.
-They were successful across Europe, especially France and Germany, with their 2003 hit single "The Magic Key", but since then were not able to repeat that success and remained a One-hit wonder.
+They were successful across Europe, especially France and Germany, with their 2003 hit single "The Magic Key", but since then were not able to repeat that success and remained a one-hit wonder.